turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

 ## The Ultimate CFU

+Sit in your Cross Check Groups and answer the following questions:

-* Can you think of a Cross Check test you've already written that could use mocks and stubs instead?
+- Can you find a Cross Check test you've already written that could use mocks and stubs instead?
-* When would you use a stub over a mock with expectations and returns?
+- Create a slack message with everyone in your team, including me, and have one person send a code snippet of a test, and an action plan for how mocks/stubs can be used in that test.

 ## Further Reading